 Yoshiyuki Inaba and Toyotaka Abe are key practitioners at TMI Associates.
-The firm was named Asia IP trademark firm of the year for Japan in 2020; its clients range from venture businesses to well-established high-tech companies.
+The firm’s clients range from venture businesses to well-established high-tech companies.
 It also liaises with government agencies and has increasingly had opportunities to advise on policy.
 Besides copyright services, it also handles patent, utility model, design, trademark, trade secret, unfair competition, action plan, antitrust as well as licensing matters.

 Located near the National Diet Building, Yamakawa International Patent Office was established in 1967.
 Its lawyers are each specialists in IP laws and in one or more specific technological field.
 The firm offers services in areas including counselling concerning IP-related issues, filing and prosecuting applications, dealing with post-grant proceedings, litigation against JPO trial decisions, prior art searches, and trademark searches.